The Hindus: An Alternative History: Reception

 According to the Hindustan Times, The Hindus was a No. 1 bestseller in its non-fiction category in the week of October 15, 2009.
 Two scholarly reviews in the Social Scientist and the Journal of the American Oriental Society, though praising Doniger for her textual scholarship, criticized factual errors in her coverage of British colonialists in India and her lack of focus.

 In the popular press, the book has received many positive reviews, for example from the Library Journal, the Times Literary Supplement, the New York Review of Books, the New York Times, and The Hindu.

 In January 2010, the National Book Critics Circle named The Hindus as a finalist for its 2009 book awards.
-The Hindu American Foundation protested this decision, alleging inaccuracies and bias in the book.
+The Hindu American Foundation, a Hindutva organization affiliated with the Sangh Parivar, protested this decision, alleging inaccuracies and bias in the book.
+Bharat Gupt, defending Indigenous Aryanist views, criticised her book, stating that Doniger misunderstands the meaning of myths by focusing too much on the gap between fictional and factual history, and aiming to show how oppressive power-structures are perpetuated in the Sanskrit-oriented mythology.
+According to Gupt, Doniger's analysis is politically motivated, and aligned with a left-wing and Marxist agenda.
+(Note: According to Gupt, Doniger has a distorted understanding of factual history as she aims to show how religion is shaped by cultural and historical forces, and how Hindu-mythology reflects the power-imbalance between Brahmins and suppressed groups.
+Gupt also objects to Doniger's view of Sanskrit as a tool of oppression by the Brahmanical elite, whoce culture subjugated local traditions.
+Referring to the Indo-Aryan migrations with the outdated and polemical term "Aryan invasion theory", Gupt questions Doniger's view on the Indus Valley Civilisation as being unrelated to the Vedic culture, brought to India by the Indo-Aryans, as is the common scholarly view.)